doaa10/MyReads-/README.md

-#myReads project
+# myReads project

 This is a project  for the final  project for Udacity's React Fundamentals course.

-#o get started developing right away:
+# to get started developing right away:

 install all project dependencies with npm install start the development server with npm start